-EXHIBIT NUMBER DESCRIPTION OF DOCUMENT 1.1 3.1 Form of underwriting agreement 3.2 Form of Amended and Restated Bylaws of Novatel Wireless, Inc., to be effective upon consummation of this offering 4.1 Form of Specimen Common Stock Certificate 5.1 10.1 Opinion of Orrick, Herrington & Sutcliffe LLP regarding the legality of the common stock being registered Wireless, Inc 10.2 2000 Stock Incentive Plan of Novatel Wireless, Inc 10.3 2000 Employee Stock Purchase Plan of Novatel Wireless, Inc 10.4 Amended and Restated Registration Rights Agreement, dated as of June 15, 1999, by and among Novatel Wireless, Inc. and 10.5 some of its stockholdersAmended and Restated Investors' Rights Agreement, dated as of June 30, 2000, by and among Novatel Wireless, Inc. and 10.6 some of its stockholders 10.7 directors Loan and Security Agreement, dated as of October 12, 1999, by and between Novatel Wireless, Inc. and Venture Banking 10.8 Group, a division of Cupertino National Bank, as amended Real Property Sublease dated as of July 7, 2000, by and between Sicor Inc. (formerly Gensia Sicor, Inc.) and Novatel Wireless, Inc., for 9360 Towne Centre Drive, San Diego, 10.9 California 10.10+ Calgary, Alberta Supply Agreement, dated as of March 31, 2000, by and between 10.11+ Novatel Wireless, Inc. and Hewlett-Packard Company Technology License, Manufacturing and Purchase Agreement, dated as of October 13, 1999, by and between Novatel 10.12+ Wireless, Inc. and Metricom, Inc Supply Agreement, dated as of July 15, 1999, by and between Novatel Wireless, Inc. and OpenSky Corporation (currently 10.13+ known as OmniSky Corporation) 10.14+ (Canada) ULC Letter Agreement, dated as of March 15, 2000, by and between Novatel Wireless, Inc. and Symbol Technologies, Inc 10.15+ Agreement for Purchase and Sale of Novatel Wireless, Inc. Mobile Terminal Units dated as March 2000 by and between 10.16+ Novatel Wireless, Inc. and VoiceStream Wireless Corporation 10.17 Corporation Employment Agreement, dated as of July 24, 2000, by and between Novatel Wireless, Inc. and John Major 10.18 Employment Agreement, dated as of August 21, 1996, by and among Novatel Wireless, Inc., Novatel Wireless Technologies Ltd. and Ambrose Tam 10.19 Standard Manufacturing Agreement, dated as of August 8, 2000, by and between Novatel Wireless, Inc. and Solectron de Mexico, S.A. de C.V.
+EXHIBIT NUMBER DESCRIPTION OF DOCUMENT 1.1 3.1 Form of underwriting agreement 3.2 this offering Form of Amended and Restated Bylaws of Novatel Wireless, Inc., to be effective upon consummation of this offering 4.1 5.1 Form of Specimen Common Stock Certificate Opinion of Orrick, Herrington & Sutcliffe LLP regarding the legality of the common stock being registered 10.1 Amended and Restated 1997 Stock Option Plan of Novatel Wireless, Inc 10.2 10.3 2000 Stock Incentive Plan of Novatel Wireless, Inc 2000 Employee Stock Purchase Plan of Novatel Wireless, Inc 10.4 Amended and Restated Registration Rights Agreement, dated as of June 15, 1999, by and among Novatel Wireless, Inc. and some of its stockholders 10.5 Amended and Restated Investors' Rights Agreement, dated as of June 30, 2000, by and among Novatel Wireless, Inc. and 10.6 some of its stockholders Form of Indemnification Agreement to be entered into by and between Novatel Wireless, Inc. and its officers and 10.7 directors Loan and Security Agreement, dated as of October 12, 1999, by and between Novatel Wireless, Inc. and Venture Banking 10.8 Group, a division of Cupertino National Bank, as amended Real Property Sublease dated as of July 7, 2000, by and between Sicor Inc. (formerly Gensia Sicor, Inc.) and Novatel Wireless, Inc., for 9360 Towne Centre Drive, San Diego, 10.9 California 10.10+ Calgary, AlbertaSupply Agreement, dated as of March 31, 2000, by and between Novatel Wireless, Inc. and Hewlett-Packard Company 10.11+ Technology License, Manufacturing and Purchase Agreement, dated as of October 13, 1999, by and between Novatel Wireless, Inc. and Metricom, Inc 10.12+ Supply Agreement, dated as of August 12, 1999, by and between Novatel Wireless, Inc. and OpenSky Corporation (currently known as OmniSky Corporation) 10.13+ Electronic Manufacturing Services, dated as of September 3, 1999, by and between Novatel Wireless, Inc. and Sanmina (Canada) ULC 10.14+ Letter Agreement, dated as of March 15, 2000, by and between Novatel Wireless, Inc. and Symbol Technologies, Inc 10.15+ Agreement for Purchase and Sale of Novatel Wireless, Inc. Mobile Terminal Units dated as March 2000 by and between Novatel Wireless, Inc. and VoiceStream Wireless 10.16+ Corporation Agreement for Electronic Manufacturing Services, dated as of April 8, 2000, by and between Novatel Wireless, Inc. and GVC 10.17 Corporation Employment Agreement, dated as of July 24, 2000, by and 10.18 between Novatel Wireless, Inc. and John Major Employment Agreement, dated as of August 21, 1996, by and among Novatel Wireless, Inc., Novatel Wireless Technologies 10.19 Ltd. and Ambrose Tam